dstackai/dstack/docs/reference/providers/bash.md

 - `count` - (Optional) The number of GPUs
 - `memory` (Optional) The size of GPU memory, e.g. `"16GB"`
 - `name` (Optional) The name of the GPU model (e.g. `"K80"`, `"V100"`, etc)

+### cache

+The list of directories to cache between runs

+- `path` – (Required) The relative path of the folder that must be cached

 ## More examples